![]() |

 A week later I got a box of alarmingly familiar dimensions and a second copy of Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.

 At this point I realized something was wrong in their inventory system.
-Something had been entered incorrectly, and whatever code Amazon uses to pick items from the warehouse was telling the human or robot workers to go grab me a copy of Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.
+Something had been entered incorrectly upstream, and whatever code Amazon uses to pick items from the warehouse was telling the human or robot workers to go grab me a copy of Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.

 Undeterred, and wanting a copy of Cimarron, I got on Amazon.com and this time reached a person and explained my situation, and they admitted I needed to speak to a manager.
 This manager told me "no worries, we'll get this sorted".
-They even noted that a return wouldn't work as now the record cost more than what I paid for it, which was a discounted price in early January.
+They even noted my concern that a return wouldn't work as now the record cost more than what I paid for it, which was a discounted price in early January.

 Satisfied, I sat back and awaited my record.

-Yesterday, before the ice arrived, I got a package containing Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.
+Yesterday, before the ice arrived, I got a third package containing Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright.

-I have no just told Amazon "forget it, refund me".
 And we'll see what happens.
-I think they have the record at Walmart.com, so we'll see what happens when I get my refund.
+I believe I will get back minimum what I originally spent.
+I think they have the record at Walmart.com, so I'll try over there when I get my refund.

 But there are times when I so very much miss a human to interact with.
-Like, Amazon's supply chain and fulfillment are amazing, whether from warehouses and drop-shipping.
-Much better than most folks.
-But when something fails - you are not recovering.
-And it's built right into their model.
+Like, Amazon's supply chain and fulfillment are amazing, whether from warehouses or drop-shipping, stuff tends to just work much better than most other retailers.
+But when something fails in their online returns and doesn't fit the standard "I got what I ordered, but I'm sending it back" - you are not recovering.
+And just throwing money at the problem instead of identifying the error and fixing it is (currently) built right into their model.

-And Amazon was just like "shit, dawg, we don't know where that went.
+Amazon was just like "shit, dawg, we don't know where that went.
 Here's a refund."
 Which makes me wonder how much does this happen?
 What sort of profit margins is Amazon running if they can do this?

 Also - if you need a copy of Stories I Might Regret Telling You, a memoir of second-generation musical artist Martha Wainwright, I am your hook-up.